Whether you’re in eCommerce or industrial manufacturing, establishing credibility is essential to your content marketing

 1. Share the customer’s credentials

-You want to use testimonials to build your own credibility, but you need to make sure the testimonials look and are credible.
-Because if they aren’t, they’ll do more hurt than good.
+You want to use testimonials to build your own credibility, but you also need to make sure the testimonials look and are credible.
+Because if they aren’t, they’ll do more harm than good.

 Let’s look at an example from Orbit Media: